thisorthat12/EmailReminder/README.md

 ![Home Page](https://github.com/thisorthat12/EmailReminder/assets/133687751/30029f2b-5950-4f7b-a34b-1432667f0b06)
 ![Adding a reminder](https://github.com/thisorthat12/EmailReminder/assets/133687751/720fa129-7561-4ace-8743-bedffb76bf6a)

+## How to reproduce this project

+### AWS part
+You will need an AWS account in order to create the Lambda, Step Function and API Gateway.
+To create the Step Function API please follow this [tutorial](https://docs.aws.amazon.com/step-functions/latest/dg/tutorial-api-gateway.html).
+I also recommend you create an api key and an associated usage plan.
+That wills secure your api and make sure you don't incur any unexpected costs.

+You should also [create](https://docs.aws.amazon.com/ses/latest/dg/creating-identities.html#verify-email-addresses-procedure) and [verify](https://docs.aws.amazon.com/ses/latest/dg/creating-identities.html#just-verify-email-proc) the sender and recipient email identities you intend to use in AWS SES.

+Please note down your sender email address, recipient email address, Step Function ARN, API url and API key.
+You will need these later on.

+### Flutter part
+Clone the repository to the directory of your choice.
+To run the application from the command line, navigate to the email_reminder folder within the repository and run: "flutter run lib/main.dart".
+Choose your desktop OS should the choice present itself.
+The application should show up auickly.
+On the upper right of the window, press the settings icon and fill in the fields with what you wrote down.

+You are good to go now!

 ## Testing

 Postman requests are included to test the Step Function API.
 Fill in the "x-api-key", "sender", "recipient", "stateMachineArn" and "stepFunctionAPIurl" fields with the values from the [AWS part](#aws-part).
 For the "sendTime" field, you can choose when you'd like the email to be sent.
 Subject and body can be whatever you like.
 For the "name", you should use a unique value each time you make a request.